HankB/provoke_ZFS_corruption/initial-results.md

     * `sed -i s/../abcd/ file` replaces first two chars with "abcd"
     * `echo x | dd of=file bs=1 count=1 seek=<rnd> conv=notrunc` replaces byte at 0 with 'x'
 * Base text file size on size, not time.
 On `iox86` the text files are larger than the binary packages.
+* provide a command line argument for the sending pool name.

+## 2024-12-22 bringing back up

+`scrub`, `clear`, `scrub` cleared the errors.
+Building ZFS from backports and repeating test.